KasiMKurtay/gega-project/README.md

 - **Responsive Design:** The application is fully responsive, ensuring a seamless experience across devices, from desktops to mobile phones.

 ## Technologies Used
-- HTML, CSS, and JavaScript for front-end development.
+- HTML, CSS for front-end development.
 - Tailwind CSS for styling and responsive design.
 - Font Awesome for icons and visual enhancements.